Logius-standaarden/OAuth-NL-profiel/Authorization Server Profile.md

 How to select or obtain the key to be used for encryption of an access token is out of scope of this profile.
 A early draft of "Resource Indicators for OAuth 2.0" exist and could be used.
 This draft describes usage of the <code>resource</code> parameter to indicate the applicable resource server.

-In case the Authorization Server, Resource Server and client are not operated under responsibility of the same organisation, each party MUST use PKIoverheid certificates with OIN for encryption.
+In case the Authorization Server, Resource Server and client are not operated under responsibility of the same organization, each party MUST use PKIoverheid certificates with OIN for encryption.

 </aside>
 <!-- iGov-NL : End of the additional content -->